arhohuttunen/arhohuttunen.com/content/junit-5-tutorial/_index.md

 - [Writing Your First Test](/junit-5-getting-started/) - Learn to write your first JUnit 5 test.
 Start here if you are completely new to testing.
 - [Assertions](/junit-5-assertions/) - Learn to write JUnit 5 assertions to verify tests results.
-- [Test Lifecycle](/junit-5-test-lifecycle/) - Learn to run code before and after each test or all tests in the test class.
 - [Parameterized tests](/junit-5-parameterized-tests/) – Learn to remove duplication from test code by writing JUnit 5 parameterized tests.
 Use different sources of parameters to run the same test several times using different input.

 - [Maven Example](/junit-5-maven-example/) – Configure Maven dependencies for writing JUnit 5 tests and Maven Surefire plugin for running them.